alG-N/FumoBOT/README.md

 ## 📂 Using the Code

+- **Allowed:**
+   - Learn from the codebase
-- **Allowed:** Learn, reuse small parts, make your own inspired bot, expand/modify.
+   - Reuse small parts for your own bot (with credit)
+   - Expand/modify for your own server
+- **Not Allowed:**
-- **Not Allowed:** Copy-paste whole bot, rebrand, remove credits, monetize without permission.
+   - Copy-paste whole bot and rebrand
+   - Remove credits
+   - Monetize without permission

+## Developer Workflow

+1. Fork the repo and create a new branch for your feature/fix
+2. Make small, focused commits with clear messages
+3. Test all changes locally (use Jest for unit tests, manual Discord testing for commands)
+4. Update documentation and config files as needed
+5. Submit a PR and wait for review

 ---

 # 🧪 Developer Setup, Testing, and Deployment Guide

 ## 🧰 Requirements